waggle-sensor/waggle/wagman/v3/manager/qa/wagman_rtc_timekeep_test/README.md

 * Phase 2: Wagman is loaded with firmware that tests the RTC clock.

 ## Electrical Connection
+*  Insert CR 3020 battery into Wagman.
 *  Connect micro-USB cable between Wagman's J3 and QA computer.
 *  Connect 5V DC power to Wagman using J10.
 Follow __Wagman Connection Guide__ for polarity details.

 ## Testing Procedure
-*  Initialize the Wagman RTC by issuing command *make initialize*
+*  Initialize the Wagman RTC by issuing command *make initialize* in the Wagman subfolder.
 *  After initializing the board, unplug USB and Power to Wagman.
 *  After 30 seconds, power the Wagman back up and plug the USB cable into it.
 *  Continue with the test by issuing the command *make test* and follow the on-screen prompts.